Objective Moscow: Reception

 In Issue 40 of Moves, Scott Renner was not pleased with this game.
 He found that once the large numbers of counters were placed on the map, it became terribly cluttered.
 He also found many significant errors in the map, such as placing the German city of Dresden in Czechoslovakia.
 Although Renner liked the cruise missile rules, he found "The Samurai divisions are a less credible invention of the game," and then noted "Nothing could make the Samurai divisions more believable than a glance through the rules covering the Space Marines."
 But Renner's principle complaint was that four of the five scenarios were set in the late 1970s, pointing out "The game was billed as a simulation of the invasion of Russia in 1998, yet the 1998 scenario looks like it was added as an afterthought."
 Brenner concluded, "Objective Moscow is not a bad game.
 It isn't a classic, either - a pity, since I think it could have been one.
 In a few years, Objective Moscow will be remembered as just another game published by Simulations Publications, Inc. in 1978.
 Frankly, I had hoped for more."

 In The Guide to Simulations/Games for Education and Training, Richard Rydzel called this "An interesting but unwieldy game.
 Air units, for example, must return to the exact base they left before combat.
 But with a total of thirty to fifty plane counters, it is difficult to remember where each started."
 Rydzel also thought the game was unbalanced, noting "The game also seems biased in favor of the U.S. alliance in the representation of strengths of the counters."

 In the June 1981 issue of the Italian games magazine Pergioco, Marco Donadoni warned that players would experience "very high losses in combat, even higher than any other historical period, due to the potential of modern weapons (which, obviously, are expected to be even more deadly in the next twenty years)."
-Donadoni also questioned the rules limiting nuclear weapons to a battlefield tactical uses, pointing out "But who can say what the Kremlin would really do in the face of such an influx of 'visitors' not regulated by the state tourism agency?"
+Donadoni also questioned the rules limiting nuclear weapons to battlefield tactical uses, pointing out "But who can say what the Kremlin would really do in the face of such an influx of 'visitors' not regulated by the state tourism agency?"